fwup-home/fwup/README.md

     meta-architecture = "arm"
     meta-creation-date = "2014-09-07T19:50:57Z"

+## How do I debug?

+I apply updates to regular files on my laptop (as opposed to eMMC or SDCards) and examine them with a hex editor.
+A few other routes might be useful too:

+1. Unzip the .fw file to inspect the contents.
+It's a regular ZIP file and the `meta.conf` file inside it is the stripped down view of what your configuration looks like after variable substitution, etc.
+2. Add the `error()` function to do printf-style debugging.
+3. Find an image that works and skip updating some sections.
+For example, some processors are very picky on the MBR contents and it's easier to get everything else working before tackling partition constraints.

 ## How do I get the best performance?

 In general, `fwup` writes to Flash memory in large blocks so that the update